-(a) All towns and urban centres with a population of more than 500 persons (excluding the capital cities) as defined for purposes of the 1971 Census of Population and Housing.
+(a) All towns and urban centres with a population of more than 500 persons (excluding the capital cities) as defined for purposes of the 1971 Census of

-(c) Included in current housing costs are both principal and interest components of any housing loan repayments.
-Excluded are outright purchase of, or deposit on, dwellings or land, and other payments of a capital nature.

-(d) The main components of this item are income tax, superannuation contributions, life insurance premiums, purchases of and deposits on dwellings and land, and gambling payments.
+(a) All towns and urban centres with a population or more unan Doo persons (Scoroung, us cannot housing, Population and Housing. (b) Localities with a population of less than 500 persons and rural areas. (c) Included in current housing costs are both principal and interest components of any housing loan repayments.
+Excluded are outright purchase, or deposit on, dwellings or land, and other payments of a capital nature. (d) The main components of this item are income tax, superannuation contributions, life insurance premiums, purchases of and deposits on dwellings and land, and gambling payments.
 Receipts from sales of dwellings and land, and gambling winnings are offset against payments.
 These figures are subject to large sampling errors and should be treated with caution. (e) Household furnishings and equipment and household services and operation.

-(f) Transport only.

-(g) Recreation only.

-(h) Includes 'Personal Care' figure of \$6.91.
+(g) Recreation only. (h) Includes 'Personal care' figure of \$6.89.